Strata Global

 Factors influencing the load bearing capacity of soil

-• Soil strength: The bearing capacity of mixed and cohesionless soil is disproportionate to the increased effective friction angle.
+• Soil strength: The load-bearing capacity is influenced by the soil type, with cohesionless soils relying on friction angles to determine load distribution.
 This factor determines the ability of the cohesive soil to bear load.
 Soil with loose particles is less capable of bearing weight than cohesive soil.

 • Foundation depth: The foundation depth is directly proportionate to the load bearing capacity of the soil.
 To understand this better, let’s say the deeper the foundation, the greater the bearing capacity of the soil.
-However, this concept is workable only on the cohesionless soil.
+However, this rule applies primarily to cohesionless soils.

 • Spacing between foundation: For adjacent foundations on cohesionless soil, a spacing of approximately 1.5 times the foundation width is recommended to prevent overlapping stress zones and to maintain soil bearing capacity.
 For example, if the foundation width is 10 meters, the distance between adjacent foundations should be around 15 meters.